24 Apr Spring Cleaning: Toss Out Bad Habits for Better Health

 Not Pushing Hard Enough (Or Pushing too Hard)

 Just like in Goldie Locks and the Three Bears, it’s important to find an exercise level that is just right for you.
 Keeping your intensity too low could mean you’re not seeing any results and too much intensity to lead to overtraining or injury.
 Starting off with a class or group can help keep you on pace and prevent injury.

 Blowing Off Warm Ups & Cool Downs

 Participating in a warm up prior to working out and a cool down/stretching routine after a workout can lead to improved flexibility, posture, and also help reduce stress levels.
 If you’re guilty of skipping out on a cool down post-workout you’re missing out.
-As Dr. Ryan Tapp says, “it’s easier to stretch a cooked noodle than an uncooked one” so stretching when your muscles are warm from initial activity has even more benefits, as does cool down after your activity.
+As our providers have noted, it’s easier to stretch when your muscles are warm vs. when they’re tight and cold.
+Stretching when you’re warmed up from initial activity has even more benefits, as does cool down after your activity.
 Hold each stretch for at least 30 seconds.